-If you have been following news about the digital ad ecosystem at all, the fact that Google is going to remove all third-party cookies from Chrome by 2022 is not news to you.
+If you have been following news about the digital ad ecosystem at all, the fact that Google is going to remove all third-party cookies from Chrome by the second half of 2023 (delayed from the original target of 2022), is not news to you.
 If it is news to you and you work in the digital ad space, you should really read this.

 To set the stage a bit, Google is not out on a limb here.
 Blocking third-party cookies is something their counterparts at Safari and Firefox already do.
-But since Chrome accounts for 64% of worldwide browser usage on average, the impact is considerably different.
+But since Chrome accounts for 68% of worldwide browser usage, the impact will be considerably different.

 So what does this actually mean?

 It means that the way you have been selling ads on the web stops entirely.
 Cookies enabled you to fingerprint someone on the internet for a period of time, monitor their activity and target ads to them accordingly.
 The entire construct of web-based targeting is built on the back of cookies.

 With GDPR, CCPA and other privacy regulation now in place and more control being given to users over how their device IDs are used, the entire digital ecosystem will look different, which means digital sellers are going to have to find ways of targeting people that don’t depend on having a 1 to 1 understanding of who they are.
 Sound familiar?
 Because it should.

 TV to the rescue

 After years of telling traditional TV sellers to think more like digital publishers, now we need to do the opposite.
 The key message is that digital sellers can continue to capture premium video ad revenue by deploying targeting concepts that are more familiar in linear TV.

 Let’s explore how TV paradigms will translate to digital.